About Us

 Pro Bono Connect does not initiate new cases- it only operates where there is already a barrister or a solicitor who is acting on a pro bono cases (but needs assistance from the other half of the legal profession).

 From October 2019, Pro Bono Connect has been under the corporate governance of Lawworks (whilst remaining a joint initiative with Advocate).
-As part of this, Pro Bono Connect is collaborating with Lawworks to promote, expand and develop the scheme to enhance membership across the country and diversify the areas of law covered.
+Since 2023 Pro Bono Connect has been a formal collaboration between LawWorks, Advocate and the National Pro Bono Centre.

 LawWorks (www.lawworks.org.uk) is a charity working in England and Wales to connect volunteer lawyers with people in need of legal advice, who are not eligible for legal aid and cannot afford to pay and with the not-for-profit organisations that support them.
 They work to enable access to justice for the most vulnerable and disadvantaged in society.